mz1119/sortingvisualizer/README.md

-This personal project was inspired by Clement Mihailescu's [Sorting Visualizer project](https://github.com/clementmihailescu/Sorting-Visualizer).

-However, despite the inspiration, the implementation of visualizing each algorithm is original and is code purely written by Max Zhang.
+# Sorting Visualizer

 This sorting visualizer project was created using React and aims to visually represent how arrays of numbers can be sorted in order.

+This personal project was inspired by Clement Mihailescu's [Sorting Visualizer project](https://github.com/clementmihailescu/Sorting-Visualizer).However, despite the inspiration, the implementation of visualizing each algorithm is original and is code purely written by Max Zhang.

+Currently, only QuickSort and BubbleSort are implemeted visually, but I am currently working on InsertionSort and MergSort which will be arriving shortly.